Introduction

 Most people pray for a solution, but the mind is not fertile enough to hold the intent because it is dispersed.
 Our energy and will is not strong enough to attract help.
 So, the Sri Krishna Yantra serves as a powerful device that can harmonize and direct our intent.

-It must be remembered that the Sri Krishna Yantra cannot be used to force an outcome.
-It is not a magical instrument that can change things overnight.
-However, if used under guidance, it can become a powerful conduit to direct our prayers in the right manner and create an opening.
+We must remember that the Sri Krishna Yantra should not be used to force an outcome.
+We must not expect overnight changes.
+Some people have seen changes within the first week of worship while certain others have taken 3-6 months to see phenomenal changes.
+The karmic weight of every individual if different and therefore patience is essntial.
+When the yantra is worshipped under guidance, it can become a powerful conduit to direct our prayers in the right manner and create an opening.

 It is a Sattvik Yantra that works on deeper levels of consciousness and existence.
 It helps align our minds effectively, which are otherwise dispersed and feeble.
 When the mind is disturbed, it reacts.
 When the mind is anchored, it observes.
 The Yantra becomes a support system.